 Several earlier vintages were made but were not up to their exacting specifications for quality so were not released.
 Presumably, part of this was to let their vineyard mature and allow them to determine best practices for blending and managing each of the blocks.

 The first wine released is the 2013 vintage at merely 200 cases.
 Thirty Magnums were also produced of this wine.
-All wine is sold in three packs and can be shipped overseas for International clients.
-The 2013 vintage is elegant on the bouquet, initially showing a pleasing dusty note, with the core showing aromas of blackberry compote and additional notes of sweeter black cherry and a dried flower nuance.
+All wine is sold in three packs and can be shipped overseas for international clients.
+The 2013 Zakin Estate is elegant on the bouquet, initially showing a pleasing dusty note, with the core showing aromas of blackberry compote and additional notes of sweeter black cherry and a dried flower nuance.
 As the wine opens subtle aromas of brown chocolate show.
 This wine is very approachable young with good acidity that is well balanced by the complexity of the fruit.
-Shows a clean finish with well-integrated polished tannins that accentuate the fruit rather then being a detriment.
+Shows a clean finish with well-integrated polished tannins that accentuate the fruit rather than being a detriment.
 Fairly seamless across the palate.

 Currently each vintage is sold direct to consumer via a mailing list.
 For collectors looking to get onto the ground floor of a location that showcases a premium vineyard, a top wine making and vineyard management team, and the exclusivity of a limited production high end handcrafted Napa hillside wine – this is an excellent opportunity to do so by joining their mailing list.
 For more information visit: www.zakinwines.com

 Kenneth Zakin says

 interesting name of your vineyard. wondering if we are related??